-US productivity rises 7.3%, biggest increase since 2009
+US productivity rises 7.3% as hours worked are nearly halved

 SILVER SPRING, Md.
-(AP) — U.S. productivity rose at a 7.3% rate in the second quarter, the largest quarterly increase since 2009.
+(AP) — U.S. productivity rose at a 7.3% rate in the second quarter as the number of hours worked fell by nearly half, the biggest drop-off since the government started tracking the data more than 70 years ago.

+The Labor Department said Friday that output decreased 38.9%, also the biggest decline ever recorded as hours worked fell 43%, with the coronavirus pandemic sowing economic damage throughout the U.S.

+The increase in productivity was the largest since 2009.
 Labor costs also jumped, rising 12.2%.

-The Labor Department report Friday is its first estimate of second-quarter productivity and follows the first quarter’s 0.3% decline.
-Labor costs rose again in the second quarter after rising at a 9.8% rate in the January-March quarter.
-It’s the biggest jump in labor costs since 2014.
+Friday’s report is the first estimate of second-quarter productivity and follows the first quarter’s 0.3% decline.
+The rise in labor costs, the largest since 2014, follows a 9.8% increase in the January-March quarter.

+Defined as the amount of output per hour of work, productivity is the key to rising living standards, and the slow pace of growth in recent years has been a major reason that wage gains have stalled.
 Productivity mostly lagged during the record long 11-year expansion that followed the Great Recession, confounding economists.
-Defined as the amount of output per hour of work, productivity is the key to rising living standards, and the slow pace of growth in recent years has been a major reason that wage gains have stalled.

 From 2000 to 2007, the year the Great Recession began, annual productivity gains averaged 2.7%.
 But since then, productivity has slowed to about half that pace, rising at an average annual rate of 1.4% from 2007 through 2019.
 The 2019 rate of 1.9% brought some optimism that productivity was on the rise, but the coronavirus pandemic hit in the first quarter of 2020, obliterating the economy and taking virtually every economic indicator down with it.